DAHUB-GUIOT/natur-78/replit.md

 ## Recent Changes

+- ✅ **January 24, 2025**: Homepage Sections Complete UX/UI Optimization
+  - **NEW**: Redesigned ALL homepage sections with improved design, smaller elements, and better organization
+  - **NEW**: About section with glassmorphism cards and structured content blocks
+  - **NEW**: Benefits section with compact grid layout and yellow accent styling
+  - **NEW**: Program section with reduced sizes and improved interactive cards
+  - **NEW**: Location section with optimized layout and organized information blocks
+  - **NEW**: Award section with better proportions and structured content cards
+  - **NEW**: Partners section with glassmorphism container and organized partner logos
+  - **NEW**: Contact section with modern social media cards and structured layout
+  - **NEW**: Participation section with compact participant grid and improved typography
+  - **NEW**: All sections maintain consistent yellow (#EDFF60) branding and glassmorphism design
+  - **NEW**: Responsive design improvements with better mobile/desktop scaling
+  - **NEW**: Preserved ALL original information while dramatically improving visual hierarchy and user experience

 - ✅ **January 24, 2025**: BIME-Style Landing Page with Fixed Navigation Redesign
   - **NEW**: Redesigned Hero.tsx with BIME event-style layout inspired by attached design reference
   - **NEW**: Implemented fixed top navigation with glassmorphism effect (backdrop-blur-md bg-white/10)